Arrested Development season 2: Cast

+Themes

+By season 2, Arrested Development delved further into absurdist humor than the first.
+An example of this comes when, in the 15th episode of the season, Michael makes a metatextual reference to the season's episode count being cut from 22 to 18, which Empire writer Angie Errigo described as a "defiantly clever" moment of absurd comedy from the season.
+It utilized the "strange" status quo developed in the first season and expanded upon it, creating a more uniquely strange season that still felt tonally similar.

 Reception

 Ratings

 Ratings for season two were "slightly" better than the first; the season averaged about six million viewers.
 During the season, Arrested Development ranked 115th out of all prime-time shows in terms of viewership.
 The second-season premiere "The One Where Michael Leaves" received a 2.4 rating share in the Nielsen ratings among viewers age 18 to 49, attracting 6.61 million viewers overall.
 The succeeding episode, "The One Where They Build a House", received a 2.6 share in the same Nielsen ratings demographic and drew in 7.22 million viewers, the highest of the season.
 Both of these ratings significantly built upon the viewing figures of the previous season finale.
 The lowest ratings belonged to "Sword of Destiny" with 4.72 million viewers and a 1.7 share.

 Critical reception

 In its second season, Arrested Development was met with widespread critical acclaim.
 On Rotten Tomatoes, the season has an approval rating of 94% with an average score of 8.3 out of 10 based on 18 reviews.
 The website's critical consensus reads, "Arrested Developments second season doubles down on the absurd antics and densely layered gags, cementing the Bluths as TV's best worst family."
 On the review aggregator website Metacritic, the second season scored 88 out of 100, based on 17 reviews, indicating "Universal acclaim."

 Nick Venable of CinemaBlend praised the season, hailing it as better than the first.
 Venable highlights the season's many sight gags—along with verbal and physical gags—as the reason he found it so compelling.